My Quiet Kitchen

 Fat-Free Pie Crust Variation

-Recently while finalizing this tofu cheesecake pie recipe, I tested the oatmeal crust with applesauce instead of vegan butter.
+Recently while finalizing this tofu cheesecake recipe, I tested the oatmeal crust with applesauce instead of vegan butter.
 It worked surprisingly well!

 With applesauce the texture is more chewy than crisp, but that's to be expected.
 It held to gether perfectly, didn't stick to the pie plate (even without oiling the dish), and tasted great.